 Under its Terms of Reference, before Capital Power engages the external auditor for additional audit or non-audit services, the Audit Committee must pre-approve that engagement.
 If, for reasons of timing, pre-approval is not possible and it is not possible to wait until the next scheduled Audit Committee meeting, the Chair of the Audit Committee has the delegated authority to pre-approve non-audit services as long as the individual engagement fees are projected to be less than \$100,000, subject to an annual maximum approval limit of \$250,000.
 Any pre-approval must be reported to the Audit Committee for ratification at its next meeting.
-In 2021, the Chair of the Audit Committee pre-approved non-audit related services in an amount not to exceed \$5,000 with respect to follow up work regarding cross border financing structures.
-This preapproval was ratified by the Audit Committee at the next quarterly meeting.
-In 2021, the committee also pre-approved non-audit related services in an amount not to exceed \$25,000CAD with respect to penetration testing on the Corporation's information systems and operational technology networks.
+There were no non-audit related services which required approval in 2022.